wpkelso/notes/MSI Protocol.md

   - parallel_computing
   - computer_architecture
 created: 2023-10-01T15:42
-updated: 2023-11-28T12:15
+updated: 2023-12-02T14:06
 ---

 # MSI Protocol

 The MSI protocol is an example of an invalidation-based [[Cache Coherence]] protocol.
-In it, cache block must be in one of the following states at any point in time:
+In it, a cache block must be in one of the following states at any point in time:

 - **M**odified
 - **S**hared